paulbradish/FanLocGen/README.md

 ## Overview
-A simple yet effective fantasy location generator that produces creative localles for your worldbuilding project or D&D homebrew campaign.
+A simple yet effective fantasy location generator that produces creative locales for your worldbuilding project or D&D homebrew campaign.

 ## Demo